yuanzhongqiao/aureuserp/README.md

 ### License

-Aureus CRM is a truly opensource CRM framework which will always be free under the MIT.
+Aureus CRM is a truly opensource CRM framework which will always be free under the MIT License.

 ### Security Vulnerabilities